 In the past, the student loan discharge process for disabled veterans generally involved filling out paperwork and submitting supporting documentation to the U.S. Department of Education.
 Veterans' advocates often claimed that this process was too onerous for many severely disabled former servicemembers.

-Before January 1, 2018, if a borrower received a disability discharge for a federal student loan, the forgiven amount usually counted as taxable income under federal tax laws.
+Before January 1, 2018, if a borrower received a disability discharge for a federal student loan, the forgiven amount is usually counted as taxable income under federal tax laws.
 Thanks to changes in the law, though, if you qualify for a disability discharge in the years 2018 to 2025, you won't have to pay federal income tax on the discharged amount.
 Some states, however, might consider forgiven student loan debt as taxable income—even if the federal government does not.
 So, depending on your state's laws, you might decide to turn down a discharge of your federal loans because of a potential tax liability.
-(To get advice about whether you might have tax liability after getting a student loan discharge, talk to a tax lawyer or other tax professional.)
+To get advice about whether you might have tax liability after getting a student loan discharge, talk to a tax lawyer or other tax professional.